Katie Hill: Personal life

 Hill came out as bisexual after high school.
 She was California's first openly bisexual person to be elected to Congress.

 Hill had a tattoo of an Iron Cross on her lower groin, which she got after a sexual assault as a teenager.
-The tattoo has since been covered over after photos were published in 2019.
+She had the tattoo covered over after photos were published in 2019.
+Hill is an advocate for victims of child sexual abuse, having herself been abused at age 8, age 15, and twice at age 16.
+She discussed having suicidal ideation as a result, which she shared in the aftermath of her resignation from Congress.

 In July 2010, Hill married Kenny Heslep, whom she began dating just after high school.
 They resided in Agua Dulce, California, on their farm, where they fostered rescue animals.
-Heslep filed for divorce in 2019 and the divorce was settled in October 2020.
+Heslep filed for divorce in 2019, and the divorce was settled in October 2020.
 In December 2020, a judge awarded Hill a restraining order against her ex-husband.

 Hill also rented an apartment in Washington, D.C., with freshman representative Lauren Underwood.

 On January 19, 2020, her half-brother, Daniel Bennett, died of a drug overdose at the age of 20.

 Hill's memoir, She Will Rise: Becoming a Warrior in the Battle for True Equality, in which she shares her experiences from her time in politics, was published in 2020.

 By July 2019, Hill was in a romantic relationship with Alex Thomas, a reporter and novelist.
-In October of 2021, Hill said that she and Thomas were expecting a child.
+In October 2021, Hill said that she and Thomas were expecting a child.
 She contracted COVID-19 during the seventh month of her pregnancy, and gave birth to her son in early January 2022, seven weeks premature.
 Hill and Thomas married in March 2024.